microsoft/react-native-code-push/README.md

 ## Plugin consumption

-With the CodePush plugin downloaded and linked, and your app asking CodePush where to get the right JS bundle from, the only thing left is to add the neccessary code to your app to control the following:
+With the CodePush plugin downloaded and linked, and your app asking CodePush where to get the right JS bundle from, the only thing left is to add the necessary code to your app to control the following:

 1. When (and how often) to check for an update? (e.g. app start, in response to clicking a button in a settings page, periodically at some fixed interval)
 2. When an update is available, how to present it to the end-user?